Plymouth Rock Chicken: Breed, Eggs, Meat & Care Guide

 • White

-The Poultry Club of Great Britain recognizes six color varieties of chicken: Barred, Black, Buff, Columbian, White, and a rare color called Silver Pencilled.
+In Europe, the Entente Européenne d’Aviculture et de Cuniculture lists ten plumage varieties for Plymouth Rock chickens.
+Meanwhile, the Poultry Club of Great Britain (PCGB) recognizes six varieties: Barred, Black, Buff, Columbian, White, and Silver Pencilled.

 Plymouth Rock Chicken Vs. Barred Rock Chicken

-Most people want to know the difference between Plymouth Rock Vs. Barred Rock chicken breed.
-The Plymouth Rock is a chicken breed, and Barred Rock is a recognized variety of this breed.
+Most people wonder about the difference between Plymouth Rock vs. Barred Rock chickens.
+The truth is, there isn’t a separate breed called Barred Rock.
+Instead, Barred Rock is a recognized color variety of the Plymouth Rock chicken.

 Egg Production